Mike Pennel

-Michael Maurice Pennel Jr. (born May 9, 1991) is an American professional football nose tackle for the Kansas City Chiefs of the National Football League (NFL).
+Michael Maurice Pennel Jr. (born May 9, 1991) is an American professional football nose tackle.
 He played college football for the Scottsdale Fighting Artichokes, the Arizona State Sun Devils and the CSU Pueblo ThunderWolves.
-He was signed by the Green Bay Packers as an undrafted free agent in 2014, and has also played for the New York Jets, Atlanta Falcons, and Chicago Bears.
+He was signed by the Green Bay Packers as an undrafted free agent in 2014, and has also played for the New York Jets, Kansas City Chiefs, Atlanta Falcons, Chicago Bears, and Cincinnati Bengals.

 College career

 Pennel played college football at Scottsdale Community College, Arizona State University and Colorado State University Pueblo.
-He was suspended indefinitely by Arizona State in 2012 for comments he made over Twitter and transferred to Colorado State University Pueblo.
+He was suspended indefinitely by Arizona State in 2012 and transferred to Colorado State University Pueblo.